Developer-JG/JG/README.md

   Program of Winning Probability of Korean-style 6/45 Lotto

+* machine with a win

+  This program surely has a win.
+If you want to win, it will take about 35 years.

+* Time converter

+  Programs that can conveniently change time units

 ### 3. Updated project

 * Apollo 13 project (Project Name : Not confirmed)